Schools and Childcare

 SCCA patients and family members in kindergarten through 12th grade are welcome to enroll at any time during the school year.
 Parents are encouraged to enroll children before arriving in Seattle.
-Start the process by calling Hutch School at (206) 667-1400, or email firstname.lastname@example.org.
-Parents can also enroll their children when they arrive.
+You can start the enrollment process by calling Hutch School at (206) 667-1400, or email email@example.com.
+We know that the decision to relocate temporarily to Seattle can happen quite suddenly, so if you are unable to call or email in advance, the student can be enrolled after arriving in Seattle.
 SCCA social workers are available to help.

 Here are some childcare resources.

 - Annie’s Nannies, (206) 784-8462.
 A professional nanny referral service.
 Ask for Annie Davis.

 - Best Sitters, Inc., (206) 682-2556 or (425) 455-5533.
 Four-hour minimum required.